PennLINC/coding-interview/index.md

 ## Save subject-level matrices

-We are going to want to add two command line arguments.
-One for the location of the behavioral data file (the entire path), and then the root path to where the brain data is saved / where you downloaded it.
-This will allow us to tell the script where our data is stored and then run your code.

 A big matrix like this is nice for speed, but part of your job will be tidying up data so mistakes are less likely to be made by others.
 We want a matrix saved for each subject, for both the 200 and 300 resolutions.
 Note that you will have to load netmats1.txt and netmats2.txt, and get the mean for each subject.
 Save the 200 region mean matrix for each subject in ../HCP_PTN1200_recon2/netmats200/netmats/3T_HCP1200_MSMAll_ICAd200_ts2/subject_matrices and the 300 region mean matrix for each subject in ../HCP_PTN1200_recon2/netmats300/netmats/3T_HCP1200_MSMAll_ICAd300_ts2/subject_matrices (you'll have to make that subject_matrices sub-directory).

 Write code to do this so it can be run automatically.